Return of the Mack

-"Return of the Mack" is a song written and recorded by British R&B singer Mark Morrison, released as the third single from his debut album by the same name (1996).
-It topped the UK Singles Chart a month after its release, then became a European and Australian hit.
-In the United States, it reached number two on the Billboard Hot 100 and went platinum.
-The accompanying music video, directed by Jake Nava, was released in the United Kingdom in March 1996 and in the United States in February 1997.
+"Return of the Mack" is a song written and recorded by British R&B singer Mark Morrison, released by WEA and Atlantic as the third single from his 1996 debut album by the same name (contrary to the lyrics, this was not a "comeback song").
+The song was produced by Morrison with Phil Chill and Cutfather & Joe, and topped the UK Singles Chart a month after its release, then became a European and Australian hit.
+In the United States, it reached number two on the Billboard Hot 100, becoming Morrison’s highest charting hit in the U.S., and went platinum.
+The music video for the song, directed by Jake Nava, was released in the United Kingdom in March 1996 and in the United States in February 1997.
+Billboard magazine featured "Return of the Mack" in their lists of "Billboard's Top Songs of the '90s" in 2019 and "500 Best Pop Songs of All Time" in 2023.

 Background and composition

 The song's beat is sampled from the song "Genius of Love" by American band Tom Tom Club.
-"Games" by Chuckii Booker was also sampled, as well as fragments from "UFO" by ESG, Cerrone's "Rocket in the Pocket", and "Feel The Heartbeat" by The Treacherous Three.
+"Games" by Chuckii Booker was also sampled, as well as fragments from "UFO" by ESG, "Rocket in the Pocket" by Cerrone, and "Feel The Heartbeat" by The Treacherous Three.

 Critical reception

 Larry Flick from Billboard felt that UK crooner Mark Morrison "energizes a deflated U.S. R&B scene" with the song, noting that he "shows international promise with fresh lyrics and vocals, and classic soul production reminiscent of R&B's '80s heyday."
 Matt Diehl from Entertainment Weekly remarked that Morrison "comes off more like a funked-up Seal, promising revenge to a deceitful lover in a warbly croon.
 The end result is an odd but infectious new-jack-swing variation on "Hey Joe", buoyed by bubbly beats and the insistent title refrain."
-Another editor, Leah Greenblatt described the track as a "new-jackalicious breakup jam".
+Another EW editor, Leah Greenblatt, described the track as a "new-jackalicious breakup jam".
 Tom Ewing of Freaky Trigger noted that "the music certainly has his back – the rubbery basslines cocooning the song, the satisfying crunch of the drums, the light keyboard touches helping Morrison glide along his comeback trail."
 He added that it "is a pleasure to listen to, a well-tailored suit of sound."